marcelklehr/changesets/README.md

 *Changesets* makes use of Neil Fraser's [*diff-match-patch* library](https://code.google.com/p/google-diff-match-patch/) for generating the diff between two texts -- an amazing library!

 A Changeset, in the context of this lib, is defined as a group of context-equivalent operations.
 This means, they can be applied in any possible order as long as they're transformed against the previous ones to match the current document state.
 When you call Changeset#apply(), the method first transforms all contained operations on top of each other in a certain order, and then applies them all in sequence on the passed document.
+Each operation keeps track of the expected initial text length, so it's easy to detect inconsistencies.

 # Todo
-* What happens, if you apply the same CS multiple times, with or without transforming it?
-* Perhaps add text length diff to `Operation`s in order to be able validate them
 * Simplify anyundo (large numbers of changesets have to be transformed against each other and an undo changseset)
-* Use best effort (aka Fuzzy Patch -- see http://neil.fraser.name/writing/patch/) when applying a changeset, but allow people to check whether the changeset fits neatly, so they can still refuse changesets that don't fit neatly
+* Use best effort (aka Fuzzy Patch -- see http://neil.fraser.name/writing/patch/) when applying a changeset, but allow people to check whether the changeset fits neatly, so they can still refuse changesets that don't fit neatly (?)

 # License
 MIT